 You change your baby as normal and place the soiled nappy into a wetbag which will keep the smells in and protect everything else you have in your changing bag.
 Once home you can put the whole thing into the wash or place it in your nappy bucket.

-I think I have covered everything but if you have more questions please do leave me a comment and I will try my best to answer it.
+I think I have covered everything and I know there are probably far more myths that need busting but if you have more questions please do leave me a comment and I will try my best to answer them.

 Pin for later: